dwilding/frogtab/README.md

   - Send tasks to Frogtab via a terminal

 To set up Frogtab Local, [download and run the latest release](https://github.com/dwilding/frogtab/releases).
-If you use Linux, it's easier to [install Frogtab Local from the Snap Store](https://snapcraft.io/frogtab).
+If you use Linux, it's probably easier to [install Frogtab Local from the Snap Store](https://snapcraft.io/frogtab).

 ## How your personal link works